Six of the most inspiring women in classical music

 First female conductor of an opera company Sian Edwards

-The first woman to step onto the podium at Covent Garden, Edwards also became the first female music director of a major opera company in 1993 when she succeeded Mark Elder at the English National Opera.
+The first woman to step onto the podium at Covent Garden, Sian Edwards also became the first female music director of a major opera company in 1993 when she succeeded Mark Elder at the English National Opera.

 It was a rapid promotion for Edwards, who was relatively inexperienced at the time, and she resigned after just two years in the post.
-‘It all happened so fast that I didn’t have a chance to plan things’ she said in a 2005 interview.
+‘It all happened so fast that I didn’t have a chance to plan things,’ she said in a 2005 interview.
 ‘I needed to develop myself as a musician and a person.’

 First female Master of the Queen’s Music Judith Weir